Harishanan/Machine-Learning-HPC-/README.md

 ***Design the architecture, integrating 14 ASUS CS-8 motherboards and single-board computers.
 Provide critical reflections on the chosen design.***

 Before commencing the project design process, a comprehensive file containing all specifications was compiled.
 This file proved invaluable throughout the project, aiding in power and cooling calculations and enhancing our understanding of the system.
+[Specification of all the components can be found here!](hardware.md)

 # 2. Technology Research:
 ***Conduct comprehensive research on HPC technologies, power management, non-volatile storage, and RAM.
 Justify technology choices based on problem domain appropriateness.***